Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 ## Two currencies

-There's different playing fields which we play on in our lifes.
+There's different playing fields which we play on in our life's.
 We should be mindful of which playing fields we spend most of our energy on.
 So what playing fields do I spend my time on?
 There's my job which I need to thrive financially and secure a good position in the social hierarchy.
 Then there's my